Sean Farrant Dip. Couns MBACP

 Training, qualifications & experience

-1st September 2011 Diploma In Therapeutic Counseling (humanistic route)
+Diploma In Therapeutic Counseling (humanistic route) CPCAB Accredited

 Way of working: My training was in Gestalt, Psychosynthesis and Person Centred which are Humanistic approaches to counselling.
 I integrate each approach from a Person Centred base.
 As a Humanistic Counsellor I work in a way that aims builds trust and genuiness within the therapeutic relationship.
 Without a solid trusting and safe working relationship then therapeutic change cannot take place.
 I offer the core conditions of congruence, empathy and unconditional positive regard.
 Working in a non-judgemental way, I believe that each person has the ability to reach their own full potential and through counselling I aim to foster the right environment to help your development.: